-How to Care for Your Artificial Grass in Winter
+How to Care for Your Artificial Grass this Winter

 Winter has well and truly arrived!
-With the dark nights drawing in and frosty mornings becoming common place, December can be a quiet time for your garden.
-With winter also comes the inevitable icy and maybe even snowy weather conditions – and you might be concerned about how this cold weather might affect your artificial grass.
+With the dark nights drawing in and frosty mornings becoming common place, December through to February can be a quiet time for your garden.
+With winter also comes the inevitable icy and maybe even snowy weather conditions – and you might be concerned about how this cold weather might affect your artificial grass in winter time.

-Well you can be reassured that maintenance of your artificial grass is simple all year round.
-However, in the winter, you may find that your grass may become slippery in wet weather conditions and the blades might freeze in sub-zero temperatures (just as you might expect with natural grass).
+Well, you can be reassured that maintenance of your synthetic lawn is simple all year round.
+However, in the winter period, you may find that your grass may become slippery in wet weather conditions and the blades might freeze in sub-zero temperatures (just as you might expect with natural grass).

 So how should you look after your artificial grass throughout these winter months?